 We will ask you to talk about how your continence has been assessed and managed, and we realise this is a sensitive subject.
 We will do all we can to minimise embarrassment for you and any relative or friend you have with you.

-Interviews will be developed very carefully to focus on assessment and treatment received rather than focusing on the details of your continence problems.
+The interview has been developed very carefully to focus on assessment and treatment received rather than focussing on the details of your continence problems.